VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter05.md

-Therefore, we introduced the support DRI in MiniGUI version 4.0.4, and developed the EGL implementation for MiniGUI based on Mesa, also the MiniGUI back-end for Cairo.
+Therefore, we introduced the support DRI in MiniGUI version 4.0.4, and developed the EGL implementation for MiniGUI based on Mesa, also the MiniGUI backend for Cairo.

 Now, it is very easy to integrate MiniGUI with your GPU.
 Your MiniGUI app can exploit the GPU accelerated functions to render 2D/3D objects.